oasis-tcs/openc2-usecases/EnergyMashupLab/readme.md

 So, too, an OT system may support multiple actuator profiles.
 An OT system may support a traditional Profile such as the Stateless Packet Filter Profile as well as OT specific services.

 In some circumstances, even revealing which Actuator Profiles are present may present security issues; the presence of certain profiles may reveal the location of the critical infrastructure which may catalog them for a physical attack rather than a cyberattack.

+OpenC2 defines a Control interface for Actuators but does not define their Inputs and Outputs.
+See [Reporting Context](Reporting%20Context.jpg) for an example sensing/monitoring environment using OpenC2.